 It’s increasingly difficult to create a memorable brand name these days.
-A lot of existing words have already been taken, including most well-known fruits.
+A lot of existing words have already been taken, including the most well-known fruits.
 To own an entirely new name or word, it’s not just a matter of crossing strategy with creativity; brand names also need to be legally available to be registered as trademarks.
-With 2,126,264 trademarks registered in the US to date (in the United States Patent and Trademark Office, or USPTO), finding a name that is distinctive compared to existing trademarks is increasingly difficult.
+With more than 2.5 million trademarks (as of 2020) registered in the US to date (in the United States Patent and Trademark Office, or USPTO), finding a name that is distinctive compared to existing trademarks is increasingly difficult.
 After all, we only have 26 letters in the English language, and not all combinations are legible words.
 A vowel is often required, for example, and considerations ranging from brand strategy to visual and verbal identity systems all must be considered for the creation of a successful brand name.
 Theoretically, eventually, we will run out of possibilities when it comes to new, meaningful brand names.
 But hope is not lost, at least not yet.

-What about Symbols
+What about Symbols?

 Apart from the 26 letters, there are actually many more assets at our disposal that can be used in naming.
 Look at your keyboard: it consists of 26 letters, 10 numbers, and 32 symbols.
 These symbols represent additional resources that can be used in brand naming, opening up new avenues of expression for brands.